Lost Boys of Sudan: Current status and resettlement

-The Lost Girls
+Lost Girls

 Although there is much attention directed toward the Lost Boys, common historical narratives often ignore their counterparts, the Lost Girls.
 Even before the conflict, inequalities between the Lost Boys and Lost Girls were manifested in the cultural practices of the Dinka and Nuer people.
 This marginalization heavily influenced their post-conflict recovery and integration in refugee camps and resettlement programs.

 Not unlike other parts of Africa, Sudanese women were viewed as subordinate to men in families and villages.
 Family law consistently gave preference to men.
 Male children inherited their parents' wealth after their death, and so parents strongly desired to have male children, often at the expense of the care of the females.
 Men were allowed to have multiple wives, and polygamy was expected if the father had no sons by his other wives.
-Moreover, the use of a brideprice was common practice in Sudan, making women more of a commodity to her husband rather than a partner.
+Moreover, the use of a bride price was common practice in Sudan, making women more of a commodity to her husband rather than a partner.
 Subsequently, women hold little weight within a marriage.

 When conflict reached the rural parts of Southern Sudan, women were affected just as much as the men, only in different ways.
 Rape was rampant during attacks on villages as the attackers would use rape as a weapon of the war.
 Women and small children (boys and girls) were taken to the north to be sold as slaves.
 Further, women and children were often forced or coerced into a trafficking situation.
 Once a person was involved in trafficking, it was extremely difficult for family members to relocate them.